cagesellchen/TyrantVC/README.md

 > python install-plugin.py

 **Windows:**
-1. Open the Command Prompt
+1. Open the Command Prompt as an Administrator (right click the Command Prompt shortcut and select "Run as Administrator")
 2. Navigate to downloads:
 > cd "Downloads"
 3. Download install_plugin.py: